 If someone finds uncontrollable food restrictions to be a reason to make you feel less than cherished, valued, and loved, they are NOT someone you want in your life.

-With so much focus and energy constantly being funneled into how to deal with food restrictions, I forget that there's so much more to me that makes me, ME.
+That’s a thought I don’t consider often enough.
+I forget that there’s so much more that makes me, ME when so much energy and focus funnels into how to deal with food restrictions normally.
 I find it hard to admit that I have other talents and traits that make me unique and, well, valuable.
-Photography, dance, cooking, writing, health knowledge, flexibility, stamina, determination, encouragement, acts of kindness, optimism, creativity, design/arts, vocabulary, generosity, organization, drive to succeed, on and on and on.....
+Photography, dance, cooking, writing, health knowledge, flexibility, stamina, determination, encouragement, acts of kindness, optimism, creativity, design/arts, vocabulary, generosity, organization, drive to succeed, on and on and on…..
 And I know for an absolute fact that your list would looks just like that, unique to you.

-So take some time and write them out.
-Hang it somewhere you'll see it every single day and read it every single time you see it until you agree with it.
-For a few months, I wrote "You Are Beautiful No Matter What You See In The Mirror" on my bathroom mirror.
-I was finding myself thinking really negatively about my physical appearance, and hyperfixating on it the more time I spent there.
-It was super weird at first, but I started saying that out loud every time I would think those thoughts, looking myself in the eye, then I'd smile, and walk away so the last image I'd have of myself is smiling.
+Hang that list somewhere you’ll pass it every single day and read it every single time you see it until you agree with it.
+For a few months, I had “You Are Beautiful No Matter What You See In The Mirror” written on my bathroom mirror.
+I was finding myself thinking negatively about my physical appearance, and hyper fixating on it the more time I spent looking.
+It was super weird at first, but I started saying that out loud every time I would think those thoughts.
+I’d look myself in the eye, smile, and then walk away.
+The last image I’d have of myself is what I look like smiling.